hyunjongkimmath/trouver/README.md

 ## Parse LaTeX documents and split them into parts

-`Trouver` can parse `LaTeX` documents and split them up into “parts” which are convenient to read in `Obsidian.md` and to take notes on.
+`Trouver` can parse `LaTeX` documents and split them up into parts which are convenient to read in `Obsidian.md` and to take notes on.
 For example, the following code splits up this [paper](https://arxiv.org/abs/2106.10586) in creates a folder in an Obsidian.md vault\[^4\].